Hello! My name is Stefan Escaida Navarro and I’m currently a Postdoctoral Researcher at Inria Lille – Nord Europe in the team DEFROST.

 My main research interests are tactile sensing and proximity sensing in robotics, where I like to look at both the design of sensors and the applications that are enabled by them.
 Currently, I’m working on mechanosensing for Soft Robotics.
 Mechanosensing covers two aspects of sensing: estimating forces acting on soft structures (“tactile sensing”) and estimating the resulting deformation (“shape sensing”).
 To this end I’m using SOFA, which allows me to follow a model-based approach for these tasks.

-Recently, I’ve been helping in the organization of a series of “Workshops on Proximity Perception in Robotics” at IROS 2018, 2019 and for the upcoming IROS 2020.
+Over the last years, I’ve been helping in the organization of a series of “Workshops on Proximity Perception in Robotics” at IROS (2018, 2019, 2020, and 2021).
 These workshops are related to my previous work on capacitive tactile proximity sensing (CTPS), which was the topic of my PhD thesis (Dr.-Ing).
-During my PhD I was at the Intelligent Process Automation and Robotics Lab (IPR) at the Karlsruhe Institute of Technology (KIT), Germany, where I also obtained my diploma in Computer Science.
+During my PhD, I was at the Intelligent Process Automation and Robotics Lab (IPR) at the Karlsruhe Institute of Technology (KIT), Germany, where I also obtained my diploma in Computer Science.

 - Throughout this year I was lucky to collaborate with fantastic artist Yosra Mojtahedi on her installation L ’ É r o s a r b é n u s.
 I’m very passionate about this project, where I worked on the fabrication, actuation and automation of the Soft Robotics devices that are a part of the installation.